yamicode999/gdrive-clone-bot/README.md

     VIEW_LINK = "False" # or True
     STATUS_LIMIT = "4" # no need to change
     ```
-4. Copy the gist's raw URL.
+5. Copy the gist's raw URL.
 It should look something like this:
     `https://gist.github.com/user/2d59b1ec7a6903532/raw/012b5e033488f77ff5c/config.env`
-5. Remove the revision ID after `/raw`, along with a slash.
+6. Remove the revision ID after `/raw`, along with a slash.
 The URL should now look like this:
     `https://gist.github.com/user/2b6a322ec7a903532/raw/config.env`
-6. Set the URL as the value of the `CONFIG_ENV` variable where you want to deploy the bot.
+7. Set the URL as the value of the `CONFIG_ENV` variable where you want to deploy the bot.
 This is the only variable you need to set.
-7. Deploy the bot.
+8. Deploy the bot.

+## Exrtra Notes
-You can edit the configuration on gist.github.com and restart the bot using the `/restart` command.
+- You can edit the configuration on gist.github.com and restart the bot using the `/restart` command.
 The bot will use the new configuration upon restart, so there is no need to redeploy it.
+- If you want to update the bot to use latest code, keep upstream variables and just `/restart` it!

 ## Planned Features
 - [ ] Setup Google credentials (token.pickle) using the bot itself.